 This policy also applies to Courthouse property.
 You may be asked to leave the Courhouse for use of profanity, which could lead to missing Court.

-Law Inforcement Contact
+Law Enforcement Contact

-Law inforcement contact must be reported to the Probation Officer/Case Manager immediately.
+Law enforcement contact must be reported to the Probation Officer/Case Manager immediately.
 Warrants, new arrests, or if you are observed in violation of any aspect of your ADC and Consolidated Tribal Health Program Services could result in termination from the ADC Program and sentencing on any open cases.
 You will be subject to arrest for contempt of Court for any violation of the terms of your ADC agreement.

 Arrest Policy